1

 -

-Pruning Instructions: Prune in late winter to early spring -
+Pruning Instructions: Prune in late winter or early spring to shape the shrub and remove dead or damaged branches. -

 Share